technologychannel/OpenSyllabus/python.md

 - String in Python
 - Randomisation in Python
 - Code blocks and Indentation in Python
+- Learn to write clean code in Python
+- Virtual environment in Python
 - 3 Practical Projects

 ### Python Control Flow & Loops